 deeper at your website.
 This itself is a significant reason to get converted to a mobile

-• Reaching out to newer audience as your website get accessible through multiple devices,
+friendly design quickly. - Reaching out to newer audience as your website get accessible through multiple devices,

 your